MENLO SCHOOL • SINCE 1915

 Assembly

-Creating bonding experiences for our students is central to creating life-long friendships.
-Grade-level retreats are a core part of this experience and Menlo kicked off the new school year with retreats for ALL grade levels.
+Creating bonding experiences for our students is central to creating lifelong friendships.
+Grade-level retreats are a core part of this experience, and Menlo kicks off each new school year with retreats for all grade levels.
 Students build trust, feel safe, take risks, and come back to campus individually and collectively stronger than when they left.
-Eighth graders spend an unforgettable week-long trip to Washington, DC.
-Sixth graders enjoy time to bond with their new classmates during field day and Upper School Freshman attend a special day-long orientation before school begins.

 Guest Speakers